tushar3245/tushar3245/README.md

 🎤 Like to share my knowledge

 <h2>🚀 About Me</h2>
 I am a web developer.
-I have 2 and a half year  year of experience in the web development sector.
+I have 3 year  year of experience in the web development sector.
 I read also in Honors 2nd year.I started working in web development in 2020.

 <h2>👨‍💻 Skills & Experiance:</h2>